Red1144/DCL-WalkingPaladin/README.md

 Animations(Walking, IdleStanding, Greeting) : https://www.mixamo.com

-edited stuff of Paladin model. merge meshes

-curve fingers for rest pose

-decimate to around 1k vertex

-add animations by tutorial("How to animate a 3D character in Decentraland (Mixamo)")

-export to gltf by same tutorial
+*edited stuff of Paladin model merge meshes curve fingers for rest pose decimate to around 1k vertex add animations by tutorial("How to animate a 3D character in Decentraland (Mixamo)") export to gltf by same tutorial